ercananlama/JQDotNet/README.md

 	var searchResult = JSONQuery.GetValue("json data here...", "Messages[Sender = 4].Attachments[0].Title");
 	// Here searchResult is set "Cake"
 	// because we want to retrieve the value of Title element of first child of Attachments array in children of Messages whose Sender equals to 4

+For the documentation, news and samples, please visit the [official site](#http://jqdotnet.com)